mcapeltu/transformers_course_2026/README.md

 # Transformers 2026 — Course Site

-GitHub Pages-ready course site for the **Transformers 2026** block, including:
+GitHub Pages-ready course site for the Transformers 2026 block, including:
 - general course material overview
 - mini-project brief and expectations
 - deployment and execution notes for the skeleton notebook
-- direct access to the started solution code for the mini-project
+- direct access to the starter notebook for the mini-project
 - downloadable lecture PDFs

 ## Repository structure